-- Mix household cleaner with warm water in a bucket and use a sponge or towel to clean the face, hearth, and sides of the fireplace.
+- Mix the household cleaner with warm water in a bucket and use a sponge or towel to clean the face, hearth, and sides of the fireplace.
 Then clean the top and floor of the firebox.

-- To remove hard-to clean soot buildup, mix a solution of warm soapy water, and use a natural-bristle brush that can scrub the soot off.
+- To remove hard-to-clean soot buildup, mix a solution of warm soapy water, and use a natural-bristle brush that can scrub the soot off.

 Prevent Low Burning Fires and Over-firing

 It can be harmful to your stove’s health to burn a fire at considerably higher temperatures than what the producer recommends.
-Low-heat fires are also harmful because until a fire reaches to a particular temperature, combustion is never complete yet, and the levels of creosote will be increased.
+Low-heat fires are also harmful because until a fire reaches a particular temperature, combustion is never complete yet, and the levels of creosote will be increased.
 As mentioned earlier in this article, creosote buildup needs to be avoided for optimal wood stove health.
-Ensure that you are burning your fire at the most favourable temperature range, so you keep the investment which you designed for your home as safe as possible.
+Ensure that you are burning your fire at the most favourable temperature range, so you keep the investment that you designed for your home as safe as possible.

 If you are experiencing any of the above, it’s time to invest in a new stove.
 Just remember, once you do get a new stove (or if you have recently bought one in the past few years and want to turn back time), take the measures to ensure it lives a long and happy life.
 Wood stove experts in Ottawa are here to help you keep your stove efficient and working properly.